-2024 UCalgary Framework for Experiential Learning
+2025 UCalgary Framework for Experiential Learning

-The inclusion of a broad range of activities in the experiential learning framework will help ensure that all students can access meaningful, high-impact learning opportunities.
+The inclusion of a broad range of activities in the EL framework will help ensure that all students can access meaningful, high-impact learning opportunities.
 The 2020 UCalgary framework identified five categories of experiential learning.
 While these categories worked for many, for some, it wasn't easy to fit an experiential learning activity into just one category.

-In the 2024 Framework, we move to thinking about experiential learning as a continuum that can be described, rather than categorized, based on the context in which the experience occurs and the focus or purpose of the experiential learning activity in terms of student learning.
-While no framework will perfectly capture the richness of experiential learning, we hope this new framework provides an additional way to locate and explain experiential learning at UCalgary.
+In the updated Framework, we move to thinking about EL as a continuum that can be described, rather than categorized, based on the context in which the experience occurs and the focus or purpose of the EL activity in terms of student learning.
+While no framework will perfectly capture the richness of EL, we hope this new framework provides an additional way to locate and explain EL at UCalgary.